-This production course introduces students to the fundamentals of working in video and the language of film.
-This course will draw on the energy of avant-garde film and contemporary video art practices while providing a fundamental base of concepts in time-based media, introduced through screenings, discussions and texts by a diverse range of artists, filmmakers, and theorists.
-In-person technical workshops in video production will precede broad access to introductory-level Film/Video equipment for the production of individual projects.
+This production course introduces students to the fundamentals of working in video and the language of film form.
+Drawing on the energy, intensity and criticality of avant-garde film and contemporary video art practices, students will complete a series of projects exploring dimensions of cinematography, mise-en-scène, editing and sound design before producing a final self-determined project.
+Concepts crucial to time-based media such as apparatus, montage and identification will be introduced through screenings, discussions and texts by a diverse range of artists, filmmakers, and theorists.
 Emphasis on technical instruction, formal experimentation, and critical vocabulary is balanced in order to give students a footing from which to find their own stakes in the medium.

 Delivery Method: Fully in-person